aleixpinardell/codestyle-swift/README.md

 **NOTE**: Swift is very different to JavaScript, where omitting semicolons is [generally considered unsafe](http://stackoverflow.com/questions/444080/do-you-recommend-using-semicolons-after-every-statement-in-javascript)

+## 15. Access control

+- Use private by default, internal when needed and public with precaution

-## 15. Always specify access control explicitly for top-level definitions
+### 15.1 Always specify access control explicitly for top-level definitions

 Top-level functions, types, and variables should always have explicit access control specifiers: